Child pornography to get new definition, proposed changes in POCSO Act. to come up in LS

 "Only prescribing punishment leads to possibility that the case may get entangled in inconclusive legal battles.
 It also underlines and enforces citizens responsibility to report and destroy, because not reporting is an evidence of crime," she said.

-The changes are expected to discourage the trend of child sexual abuse by acting as a deterrent due to strong penal provisions incorporated in the Act
+The changes are expected to discourage the trend of child sexual abuse by acting as a deterrent due to strong penal provisions incorporated in the Act.